Halton Moor: History

 Before the 20th century, Halton Moor was open land between Osmondthorpe and the older village of Halton which was constructed in the late 19th century.
 Halton Moor Estate was built in the 1930s, one of several low-density housing estates in Leeds built to accommodate the growing population and to house people moved from the areas of high-density housing destroyed in the inner-city slum clearances.

 Housing is red brick terraced and semi-detached housing typical of council housing of its era.
 Later in the twentieth century a high-rise block of flats was constructed to the south of the estate and stands in contrast to the low-density 1930s council housing that makes up the rest of the estate.

 Through the 1980s and 1990s, the estate suffered a period of decline.
 Although it benefited from estate action funding from 1989, by 2000 the decline was so marked that a committee of MPs recommended the estate for demolition and reconstruction.
-However, following substantial intervention both through renovation of the housing stock and selective demolition of harder to let properties, the estate is now seen as having good scope for continuing regeneration.
+However, following substantial intervention both through the renovation of the housing stock and selective demolition of harder to let properties, the estate is now seen as having good scope for continuing regeneration.